shirosaidev/diskover-treewalk-client/README.md

 First copy these two files, diskover-treewalk-client.py and scandir.py, to your storage server.

-Next, on your diskoiver linux host (not on storage server) start diskover in socket server mode (proxy) for the tree walk client to communicate with and send batches of directory listings (pickle).
+Next, on your diskover linux host start diskover in socket server mode (proxy) for the tree walk client to communicate with and send batches of directory listings (pickle).

 `python diskover.py -i diskover-indexname -d /mnt/isilon -a -L --debug`

 And now to start the tree walk client on your storage

-### CLI options
+`python diskover-treewalk-client.py -p 192.168.2.3 -t pscandir -r /ifs/data -R /mnt/isilon`

 ```
 Usage: diskover-treewalk-client.py [options]